Risotto: The Basic Recipe

 Cutting Corners: Pressure Cooker Risotto

 You follow the basic recipe until it is time to add the broth.
-Instead of adding just a bit of borth, add enough to cover the risotto by about 1 cm or so.
+Instead of adding just a bit of broth at a time, add twice as much water as rice per volume.
 Bring to a full boil, stir well, then cover and bring the pot up to pressure.
-Lower the heat and allow it to cook under pressure for about 6-7 minutes, then release the pressure quickly.
-The broth should have been entirely absorbed.
-Continue with the dish, adding a bit more broth if the rice is still too al dente.
-If it’s just right, then proceed to finish off the dish (mantecare).
+Once at pressure, lower the heat and cook for about 6-7 minutes.
+Release the pressure quickly.
+The broth should have been entirely absorbed or nearly so.
+If the rice is still too al dente, add more broth and simmer the rice conventionally.
+If it’s just right, just proceed to finish the dish (mantecare).
+Since you haven’t been stirring the rice during its simmer, be extra energetic when you stir in the rice to produce that creamy finish.

-And with the advent of electric pressure cookers, the job is even easier.
-Just use the risotto function that most such cookers have and you’ll turn out a perfectly cooked risotto every time.
+With the advent of electric pressure cookers, the job is even easier.
+Just use the risotto function that some cookers have and you’ll turn out a perfectly cooked risotto every time.
+And the fancier electric pressure cookers have a special function (for Instant Pots, it’s called “Nutriboost”) that simulates stirring, which is perfect for making risotto.)

 Origins and Regional Variations